harness/developer-hub/docs/internal-developer-portal/flows/flows-output.md

 - `<+pipeline.variables.github_org>`
 - `<+pipeline.variables.github_repo>`

-Except for the secrets all the variables should have a [runtime input type](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) and the variable name should match with the parameter name used in the template as the values would be pre-populated from the values entered as input in the below IDP template.
+Except for the secrets all the variables should have a [runtime input type](https://developer.harness.io/docs/platform/variables-and-expressions/runtime-inputs/#runtime-inputs) and the variable name should match with the parameter name used in the Workflow as the values would be pre-populated from the values entered as input in the below IDP Workflow.

-For eg: `<+pipeline.variables.project_name>` variable is pre-populated by `project_name: ${{ parameters.project_name }}` under `input set:` in the above mentioned example.
+For eg: `<+pipeline.variables.project_name>` variable is pre-populated by `project_name: ${{ parameters.project_name }}` under `inputset` in the above mentioned example.

 You can use the **Variables** button on the floating sidebar on the right-hand side to open the Variables page for the pipeline.